Carlos-Blandino/iphone-says/README.md

 # iPhone Says
-Ask your iPhone a yes/no question and your iPhone will respond properly.
+Ask your iPhone a yes/no question and your iPhone will say... what you need to hear.